 Collective bargaining and the right to freedom of association

-Around 80% of the voestalpine workforce is in an employment relationship that is regulated by a collective agreement.
+About 80% of voestalpine’s employees are in an employment relationship that is governed by a collective agreement.

-Every employee has the fundamental right and freedom to become a member of a union.
-In all voestalpine companies, employee representatives can be elected by the workforce.
-The voestalpine Group has a Group Works Council and a European Works Council, both of which have a good basis for communication with the management.
+Every employee has the freedom and right to join a union.
+The workforce in all voestalpine companies may elect representatives to the works councils.
+The voestalpine Group has both a European Works Council and a Group Works Council, both of which maintain good communications with management.

 Child labor and forced labor

-voestalpine is strictly against child and forced labor.
-Thus far, there is not a single known case of child labor, forced labor, or compulsory labor in the entire Group.
-Nor does voestalpine tolerate any form of child labor, forced labor, or compulsory labor amongst its suppliers or business partners.
+voestalpine is strictly against child, forced, and bonded labor.
+So far, there has been no known case of such forms of labor in the entire Group.
+Nor does voestalpine tolerate any form of child, forced, and bonded labor at its suppliers and business partners.

-The Business Partner undertakes to respect and comply with human rights as fundamental values on the basis of the European Convention on Human Rights and the UN Charter on Human Rights.
-In particular, this applies to the prohibition on child and forced labor, equal treatment of employees, and the right of employee representation and collective bargaining.
+The Business Partner undertakes to respect and comply with human rights as fundamental values on the basis of the European Convention on Human Rights and the UN Charter.
+In particular, this applies to the prohibition of child and forced labor, the prohibition of any form of human trafficking, the equal treatment of employees, and the right to employee representation and collective bargaining.

 Human trafficking and modern slavery

-Companies within the voestalpine Group who are subject to the UK Modern Slavery Act fulfil its conditions by publishing a statement to that effect.
-The Code of Conduct and the Code of Conduct for Business Partners explicitly mention and expressly prohibit human trafficking and modern slavery.
+Companies of the voestalpine Group that are subject to the UK Modern Slavery Act fulfil its prescribed requirements by publishing a statement to that effect.
+Both the Code of Conduct and the Code of Conduct for Business Partners explicitly mention and expressly prohibit human trafficking and modern slavery.

 Human rights training for security personnel

-voestalpine plant security personnel consists largely of company employees.
-The Code of Conduct also applies to employees of third-party companies, and the Code of Conduct for Business Partners applies to their employers.
+voestalpine’s plant security staff is largely made up of the company’s own employees.
+The Code of Conduct also applies to third-party employees, and the Code of Conduct for Business Partners applies to their employers.
 Both documents stipulate compliance with human rights.

-voestalpine carries out human rights training of its own employees; external security personnel are trained by their employer.
+voestalpine provides human rights training for its own employees; external security personnel are trained by their own employers.